Vivek-Mahato/Vivek-demo/README.md

 # Vivek-demo
 This is my first Git Repository.
 <br>
-Author - Vivek Mahato 24
+Author - Vivek Mahato
+Date of Birth - 24 January 2004